openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_new_course.rst

 * You must be an Admin.

-* You need the email address or username of each team member you want to add.
+* The team member that you want to add must register a user account and activate the account.

-* Each of those team members must register a user account for that email address/username and activate the account.
+* You need the same, registered email address for the team member you want to add.

 Other course team members can edit the course and perform all tasks except adding and removing other new team members and granting Admin access.